GSA-TTS/identity-handbook/_articles/infrastructure-external-services-and-limits.md

 ---
-title: "DevOps External Services and Limits"
+title: "External Services and Limits"
 description: Notes on rate and cost limited external services used by IdP and out platform
 layout: article
-category: DevOps
+category: Infrastructure
 ---

 ## Overview